 What Jobs are Appropriate for a JSA?

-Job Safety Analysis shall be performed for all critical tasks, irrespective of the nature i.e. routine or non-routine.
+Job Safety Analysis shall be performed for all critical tasks, irrespective of nature i.e. routine or non-routine.

 Priority for the jobs to be covered by JSA can be as follows.

-- Job Safety Analysis shall be performed for all kind of jobs/ tasks, irrespective of the nature i.e. routine or non-routine that has a potential to cause injury or fatality.
+- Job Safety Analysis shall be performed for all kind of jobs/ tasks, irrespective of nature i.e. routine or non-routine that has a potential to cause injury or fatality.
 If Standard Operating Procedures (SOP) of routine jobs are available, JSA may be avoided, however copy of Standard Operating Procedures to be attached along with the work permit copy.
 All the clearances to be issued ensuring SOPs and the same to be signed by permittee and issuer at site.
 GSI to mention clearly in permit, whether JSA is required or not.

 - Jobs with the highest injury / illness rates / Near miss/ Fire / Explosion incidents reported.

 - Jobs with the potential to cause severe or disabling injuries or illness or fire or explosion.

 - Jobs in which one simple human error could lead to a severe accident, injury, fire or explosion.